ludus-scrinium/asset-atlas/docs/file-naming-rules.md

 ---

-## Accessibility (WCAG-aligned)
+## Accessibility (WCAG)
-- Underscores are screen-reader friendly; avoid camelCase abbreviations.
+- Underscores are screen-reader friendly; no camelCase abbreviations.
 - Use **plain words** a non-specialist understands.
 - Keep names short to prevent truncation in UIs and tooltips.